gsauthof/utility/README.md

 cron, the output of a program also triggers a notification mail (another trigger is the return code).

+Chronic provides the -k option for terminating the child in case it is terminated before the child has exited.
+On Linux, this is implemented via installing SIGTERM as parent death signal in its child before it executes the supplied command.
+On other systems the parent death signal mechanism  is approximated via installing a signal handler for SIGTERM that kills the child.

 The utility is a C reimplementation of [moreutils chronic][moreutils] that is written in Perl.
 Thus, it has less runtime overhead, especially less startup overhead.
 The